 Court Records are public, and are accessible by anyone.
 Court Records include a case file containing a docket sheet and all documents filed in your court case.
 You are able to access the court records online, or at Clerk of Court in the jurisdiction where the case was filed.

 Every state maintains a record of their state citizen’s criminal past.
 These state databases are linked together so you are able to track criminal backgrounds from any other state.
-You are able to go to county courthouse and inquire, or check the website.
+You are able to go to county courthouse and inquire in person, or you can check the website.
 It helps to know which county the crime occurred in, and in the event that it was in a different state, you might have to pay a fee for a more complete search.

 A search of someone’s criminal history you are able to get a report detailing any arrests, charges, or convictions that may be on a person’s record for any crimes they may have committed, which could include: